rouvinerh/SecJournal/blogs/my-blogs/scam/telegram-customer.md

 {% hint style="info" %}

 Base64 is a way to encode data into a string of text that only uses letters, numbers, and a few symbols.
-It’s often used to safely send things like images or files over the internet, making sure the data doesn’t get messed up along the way. **This is not a form of encryption, it is just another way of writing data and it can be decoded**.
+It is often used to safely send things like images or files over the internet, making sure the data does not get messed up along the way. **This is not a form of encryption, it is just another way of writing data and it can be decoded**.

 {% endhint %}